react-native-datetimepicker/datetimepicker/README.md

 While the component-approach as given in the second paragraph works on Android, the recommended approach is to use the imperative api given in the first paragraph.

-Read more about the motivation in #TODO.
+Read more about the motivation in [Android imperative API](#android-imperative-api).

 ```js
 export const App = () => {